MAXEE998/algo2-final/README.md

     }
 ```
 ### Typescript:
-See readme inside /vis for more information
+See readme inside /vis for more information and running the project locally.